svepe/svepe.github.io/_lablogs/variational_inference.md

 img: /img/vi-intro.png
 ---

-Probabilisitc machine learning casts the problem of learning in an inference task where the observed data $\mathbb{x}$ is used to learn the distribution of latent variables $\mathbb{z}$ which can represent unknown parameters or unobservable quantities in the problem domain.
+Probabilisitc machine learning recasts the problem of learning into an inference task where the observed data $\mathbb{x}$ is used to learn the distribution of latent variables $\mathbb{z}$ that can represent either unknown parameters or unobservable quantities in the problem domain.
 We are interested in finding the posterior over the latent variables